source-foundry/font-line/README.md

 #### Vertical Metrics Modifications

-font-line supports automated line spacing modifications to a user-defined percentage of the TypoAscender to TypoDescender metric (often defined with the same value as the font units per em metric).
-This delta value will be abbreviated as TA:TD below.
+font-line supports automated line spacing modifications to a user-defined percentage of the units per em metric.
+This value will be abbreviated as UPM below.

 ##### `percent` Sub-Command Usage

-Enter the desired percentage of the TA:TD metric as the first argument to the command.
+Enter the desired percentage of the UPM as the first argument to the command.
 This should be *entered as an integer value*.
 Then enter one or more font paths to which you would like to apply your font metrics changes.

 ```
 $ font-line percent [percent change] [fontpath 1] <fontpath ...>
 ```

-A common default value used by typeface designers is 20%.
-To modify a font on the path `TheFont.ttf` to 20% of the TA:TD metric, you would enter the following command:
+A common default value used by typeface designers is 20% UPM.
+To modify a font on the path `TheFont.ttf` to 20% of the UPM metric, you would enter the following command:

 ```
 $ font-line percent 20 TheFont.ttf